NVCR Investors Have Opportunity to Lead NovoCure Limited Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-3, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NovoCure Limited ("NovoCure" or the "Company") (NASDAQ: NVCR).
+LOS ANGELES, Aug.
+7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NovoCure Limited ("NovoCure" or the "Company") (NASDAQ: NVCR).

 Class Period: January 5, 2023 – June 5, 2023